hmuronaka/xcode_scripts/README.md

 This contains some scripts for Xcode.
 If you have many Xcode projctes and you are often changing directory for moving Xcode project, you'll be happy.

 ## xcopen
-open a xcode project easily.
+Open a xcode project easily.

 ```sh
 # SampleProject is in ~/src/xcode_projects/sampleproject/SampleProject.xcworkspace